Many people can envision their retirement, spending time with family and friends, pursuing hobbies or travel, and generally taking it easy.

 Read more: How to Find Fulfillment In Retirement Through Volunteering

 Dana: Because retirement is a major life event, finding support in discovering your purpose may be helpful.
 These support services are becoming more common.
-For example, Birchwood has partnered with Retirement Coach Ruth Tongen to discuss meaningful retirement.
+For example, Birchwood has partnered in the past with Retirement Coach Ruth Tongen to discuss meaningful retirement.
 I’m also seeing more local organizations like the Edina Chamber offering community events like this Purpose Summit.
 Talk to your financial advisor if they have any resources that may be helpful.

 It’s important to remember that your fears around retirement are normal, and support is available to work through them.
 Even if it feels silly or you can’t quite place a finger on what scares you about retirement, talking with a trusted resource or professional like your financial advisor may provide some clarity.